Clare Hunt

 Clare Josephine Hunt (born 12 March 1999) is an Australian professional soccer player who plays as a centre-back for Women's Super League club Tottenham Hotspur and the Australia national team.
-She has also played for the Western Sydney Wanderers in the A-League Women, where she served as the club captain, and for Canberra United.
+She previously played for A-League Women clubs Canberra United and Western Sydney Wanderers (where she served as the club captain) and for Première Ligue club Paris Saint-Germain.